Pareto distribution: Relation to the "Pareto principle"

 This does not apply only to income, but also to wealth, or to anything else that can be modeled by this distribution.

 This excludes Pareto distributions in which 0 < α ≤ 1, which, as noted above, have an infinite expected value, and so cannot reasonably model income distribution.

 Relation to Price's law

-Price's square root law is sometimes offered as a property of or as similar to the Pareto distribution.
+Price's law is sometimes offered as a property of or as similar to the Pareto distribution.
 However, the law only holds in the case that $\alpha=1$.
 Note that in this case, the total and expected amount of wealth are not defined, and the rule only applies asymptotically to random samples.
 The extended Pareto Principle mentioned above is a far more general rule.